wgmilleriii/favorite/README_FOR_FAVORITE.md

 Thank you for being my partner in everything, for understanding my need to practice, and for loving me even when I get lost in piano tuning details.
 You make every day brighter just by being you.

-I'd say I'll see you shortly, but there appears to be a rather distinguished family of raccoons holding what I can only assume is a formal dinner party in the middle of the road.
-Terribly inconsiderate of them not to have sent an invitation, really.
-Suppose I'll have to crash their gathering... quite literally.
+I'd pop round straightaway, darling, but I appear to be detained by what seems to be a rather posh family of raccoons hosting their annual spring cotillion in the middle of the road.
+They're wearing top hats and everything - quite committed to the whole affair.
+Dreadfully rude of me to disturb their waltz, but I'm afraid my car simply isn't equipped with the proper formal attire for such an occasion.
+Terribly sorry, old chaps.

-With all my love (and sincere apologies to the raccoon aristocracy), Chip
+With all my love (and a formal RSVP to the raccoons for next year's ball), Chip

 P.S.
 Apollo wanted to add: "FAVORITE IS THE BEST HUMAN (after Chip, but don't tell him I said that).
 She gives the SECOND-BEST belly rubs and always knows the PERFECT spot to scratch!
 Plus, she understands that floor food is clearly meant for dogs - so wise!"

 ---
 *Last Updated: March 13, 2024*